markrickert/mark-travels-the-world/_posts/2018-01-08-5-days-in-saint-petersburg.md

 I arrived early for the train to make sure I knew what track I needed to be at.
 Since the ticket was all in Russian, I was a bit apprehensive about making it on the right train at the right time.
 But there were attendants checking tickets and I had an assigned seat for the duration of the 6.5 hour trip.

 The border was an interesting experience.
 We reached Narva (Estonia's easternmost city) where EU border guards got on the train and checked everyone's passports and got our EU exit stamps.
 Then the train started back up and we went a few kilometers to the Russian border check.
 You could definitely tell when we reached the actual border—there was a river and then layers of barbed and razor wire fences.
 Behind the fences were stations set up with permanent high powered binoculars as well as very mean looking dogs on chains barking at the train.
-It was all very intimidating.
+It was all very intimidating, but I made it through and enjoyed watching the sunset across the Western Russian countryside.

 ## Landmarks and experiences